erikluu/LociNet/README.md

 - Average distance between all nodes
 - Average distance between tags
 - How long to get from X to Y

+Some words that may or may not be used later for my thesis 🤷‍♂️🤷‍♂️:
+We are trying to mimic, why not make something new.
+The greatest works aren’t people trying to recreate something they’ve read about.
+The creators of those things didn’t go about it that way.
+They didn’t have the hindsight.